 How to Use Track Changes

 If Track Changes is old hat to you, feel free to skip these two sections 🙂 To turn on Track Changes, go to the Review tab at the top of the screen.
 You’ll see in my example the blue box around the little “Track Changes” icon.
 That means that Track Changes is on and every change you make in the document will be highlighted.
 You can see the red words throughout—these are all changes I implemented.
-The words that have a
+The words and punctuation marks that have a

 strikethrough are those I deleted, and the underlined words are ones I added.